m2b3/gesturecap_mapping/mapping/readme_for_max_patch/Max_patch.md

 # Beep_New

 **Beep_New** is a Max/MSP patch that generates a sine wave tone with a decaying amplitude envelope each time it receives a specific message over the network via UDP.
 The core functionality involves listening for incoming data, filtering for a trigger message, and activating an audio synthesis chain.
+This Beep_new patch is demanded by Deepansh when connecting macbook with his latency setup.

 ### UDP Input
 - The `udpreceive 11111` object listens for data sent to port **11111** on the local machine.